Start codon

 Start codon (blue circle) of the human mitochondrial DNA MT-ATP6 gene.
 For each nucleotide triplet (square brackets), the corresponding amino acid is given (one-letter code), either in the +1 reading frame for MT-ATP8 (in red) or in the +3 frame for MT-ATP6 (in blue).
 In this genomic region, the two genes overlap.

 The start codon is the first codon of a messenger RNA (mRNA) transcript translated by a ribosome.
-The start codon always codes for methionine in eukaryotes and archaea and a N-formylmethionine (fMet) in bacteria, mitochondria and plastids.
+The start codon always codes for methionine in eukaryotes and archaea and N-formylmethionine (fMet) in bacteria, mitochondria and plastids.

 The start codon is often preceded by a 5' untranslated region (5' UTR).
 In prokaryotes this includes the ribosome binding site.

 Decoding

 In all three domains of life, the start codon is decoded by a special "initiation" transfer RNA different from the tRNAs used for elongation.
 There are important structural differences between an initiating tRNA and an elongating one, with distinguish features serving to satisfy the constraints of the translation system.
 In bacteria and organelles, an acceptor stem C1:A72 mismatch guide formylation, which directs recruitment by the 30S ribosome into the P site; so-called "3GC" base pairs allow assembly into the 70S ribosome.
 In eukaryotes and archaea, the T stem prevents the elongation factors from binding, while eIF2 specifically recognizes the attached methionine and a A1:U72 basepair.

 In any case, the natural initiating tRNA only codes for methionine.
 Knowledge of the key recognizing features has allowed researchers to construct alternative initiating tRNAs that code for different amino acids; see below.